 Cigarette Tax

 The State imposes an excise tax for the privilege of selling, giving or consuming cigarettes in New Mexico (Section 7-12-3 NMSA 1978).
+The excise tax rate is ten cents ($0.10) for each cigarette sold, given or consumed in this State.
 Certain exemptions and deductions apply.
 A New Mexico cigarette stamp affixed to the package is evidence that the distributor, seller or consumer is in compliance.

 Whenever the cigarette tax is increased, a cigarette inventory tax is imposed on any distributor in possession of New Mexico cigarette stamps at the time of the increase, whether or not the stamps are affixed to packages.

-Effective July 1, 2010, the excise tax on cigarettes is $1.66 per pack if the cigarettes are packaged in lots of 5, 10, or 20, and $2.075 if the cigarettes are packaged in lots of 25.
-Manufacturers submit monthly inventory reports of unstamped cigarette packages distributed or sold, using form RPD-41311,Cigarette Manufacturer’s Monthly Report.
+Manufacturers submit monthly inventory reports of unstamped cigarette packages distributed or sold, using Form RPD-41311,Cigarette Manufacturer’s Monthly Report.
 Distributors submit monthly reports of inventories of cigarettes including distributions and sales of packages, using the TAP online filing system.
 There are other reports and schedules necessary to support the reporting requirements.
 All are due by the twenty-fifth day of the month following the end of the reporting month.

 Cigarette Tax Forms and Documents